 “Junk fees” are hidden charges attached to goods and services such as loans, bank accounts, or purchases.
-These unexpected fees obscure the true price, make profit off of “gotchas,” and prevent comparison shopping.
+These unexpected fees obscure the true price, make a profit off of “gotchas,” and prevent comparison shopping.

 Consumers pay tens and maybe even hundreds of billions of dollars a year in junk fees on bank accounts, credit cards, rental agreements, and other goods and services.
 Junk fees are even tacked onto debts by debt collectors and by jails and prisons for necessities.